rcctn/git-prod/readme.md

 - Use comand 'git init' in terminal
     "initialized empty git repository"
-    Files 'master/main as create in the folder '.git' to change master to main cranch: Just past 'git branch -m main' in terminal
+    Files 'master/main as create in the folder '.git' to change master to main branch: Just past 'git branch -m main' in terminal
 - Add fiel to stadin using (git add name fiel)
     Using 'git status' to see the files stadins
 - To commit use (git commit -m "primeiro commit")